1. Home

 Written by Noel Budeguer

-The construction industry is facing a silent revolution that promises to forever transform the way how we build houses, buildings and urban complexes.
-This revolution comes from the United States, where the company RENCO developed an innovative construction system based on ecological modular bricks, inspired by LEGO blocks and made from recycled materials.
+The construction industry is facing a silent revolution that promises to forever change the way we build houses, buildings, and urban complexes.
+This revolution comes from the United States, where the company RENCO developed an innovative construction system based on eco-friendly modular bricks, inspired by LEGO blocks and made from recycled materials.

-Known as MCFR (fiber-reinforced mineral composite), this modern brick represents a strong, lightweight and environmentally conscious solution, positioning itself as a real alternative to traditional concrete.
-In addition to contributing to sustainability, the technology offers surprising structural performance, being up to 23 times stronger than concrete and withstanding winds of up to 443 km/h.
+Known as MCFR (Mineral Composite Reinforced with Fiber), this modern brick represents a resilient, lightweight, and environmentally conscious solution, positioning itself as a viable alternative to traditional concrete.
+In addition to contributing to sustainability, the technology presents surprising structural performance, being up to 23 times stronger than concrete and capable of withstanding winds of up to 443 km/h.

-The MCFR block system uses the modular interlocking concept, similar to that of children's toys.
-This eliminates the need for mortar, allows for quick assembly and drastically reduces construction time.
-The pieces are joined together using a special methyl methacrylate adhesive, without the need for heavy equipment or specialized labor.
+The MCFR block system uses the concept of modular fitting, similar to that of children’s toys.
+This eliminates the need for mortar, allows for quick assembly, and drastically reduces construction time.
+The joining of the pieces is done with a special methyl methacrylate adhesive, without the need for heavy equipment or specialized labor.

-Additionally, this type of construction offers high precision, avoiding alignment errors and ensuring a safer structure.
-Each piece is produced with industrial precision and certified to meet US construction standards, such as International Building Code (IBC).
+Moreover, this type of construction offers high precision, avoiding alignment errors and ensuring a safer structure.
+Each piece is produced with industrial precision and certified to meet building standards in the United States, such as the International Building Code (IBC).

-MCFR blocks are produced from recycled materials including:
+The MCFR blocks are produced from recycled materials, including:

 • Recycled glass fibers;